AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 Configuring a dedicated [!DNL Commerce Intelligence] user ensures that the account is not deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.

-This user should also have a dedicated email address assigned.
-This user is needed in the next step.
-[Create this dedicated Commerce user](https://accounts.magento.com).

 >[!NOTE]
 >